scuzzydude/asimov/asimov.md

 The Encyclopedists are also in charge of committing to genius and selling vanity.
 This is a truly impossible task.
 The Foundation's basic strategy is to get an initial piece of everything, and over time commit more to the true works of genius and decommit the vanity.

-You might think I mean we should hire Encyclopedist with "good taste" in a selected field, and maybe that would work.
+You might think I mean we should hire Encyclopedists with "good taste" in a selected field, and maybe that would work.
 That might be the way we have to start off.

 As we gather data over decades through fashion cycles in all segments of creative expression, this will lead to an algorithmic approach.
 I suspect that during hard economic times, genius will hold its value and vanity will lose it.
 From the history of trades and the responsibility tree, we might be able to use this data to identify and foster true genius.

 The budget of asimov available to the Encyclopedists is determined by the engineer.
 How the allotment of asimov is distributed to the individual Encyclopedists shall be determined by the board and management.

 One way to implement this is for the Foundation to hire independent traders, and have the Foundation mirror their trades in the responsibility domain.
-As these contingent-Encyclopedist do well, the Foundation increases the amount of the mirror.
+As these contingent-Encyclopedists do well, the Foundation increases the amount of the mirror.

 ## Provisional Board

 A quorum of at least eleven pledges shall be formed through linked stakes.
 They shall first elect the engineer.
-The engineer's term shall be prorated and end at the next decade boundary.[^101]
+The engineer's term shall be prorated and end at the next decade boundary.[^103]

 The quorum should also elect two popular trustees.
 The two popular trustees and the engineer shall form the provisional board.
 The provisional board's first order of business is to write a charter.